Aelia Capitolina: Founding

+Construction and plan

-Jerusalem was renamed "Aelia Capitolina" and rebuilt in the style of its original Hippodamian plan although adapted to Roman use.
-Jews were prohibited from entering the city on pain of death, except for one day each year, during the fast day of Tisha B'Av.
+Jerusalem was rebuilt in the style of its original Hippodamian plan, although adapted to Roman use.
+Jews were prohibited from entering the city on pain of death except for one day each year: during the fast day of Tisha B'Av.
 Taken together, these measures (which also affected Jewish Christians) essentially secularized the city.
-The ban was maintained until the 7th century, though Christians would soon be granted an exemption: during the 4th century, the Roman emperor Constantine I ordered the construction of Christian holy sites in the city, including the Church of the Holy Sepulchre.
-Burial remains from the Byzantine period are exclusively Christian, suggesting that the population of Jerusalem in Byzantine times probably consisted only of Christians.
+Historical sources and archaeological evidence indicate that veterans of the Roman military and immigrants from the western parts of the empire now inhabited the rebuilt city.